 One of the biggest mistakes someone can make is to assume an Irish session is just a jam session and anything goes.
 My best advice for someone interested in participating would be to spend time listening, observing, and asking questions.

-I recommend Friday nights at the Dubliner and Merlins Rest.
+I recommend Friday nights at The Dubliner Pub and Merlins Rest.
 These are informal gatherings of musicians; whoever shows, shows, and they all just play.
 It’s fun, free entertainment.
 I’m pretty sure there is a ‘slow session’ weekly, too, for beginners to jump in and learn the ropes.”

 5. A Day of Irish Dance